Herbal protocol for fibroadenoma and breast cyst

 • Regular sleep, stress management, daily exercise (brisk walking, yoga, swimming)

-• Intermittent fasting: can help prevent the growth of fibroadenoma and breast cysts by:
+• Intermittent fasting:may help prevent the growth of fibroadenomas and breast cysts by:

 • hormonal balance (↓ estrogen, ↑ relative progesterone),